Driving the Lower Murray River

 The Great Darling Anabranch is also connected to the Menindee Lakes' Lake Tandou & Lake Cawndilla via Redbank Creek - which feeds the Anabranch during environmental/high river flows.

-Menindee Lakes, was known by the name ‘Wontanella' by the First Nation Barkindji meaning 'many waters' and Laidley's Chain of Ponds as was its first European name.
+Menindee Lakes were known by the name ‘Wontanella' by the First Nation Barkindji meaning 'many waters' and Laidley's Chain of Ponds as was its first European name.

 Following the 1960’s construction of the Menindee Lakes scheme, an annual replenishment flow was made available from Lake Cawndilla to the landholders along the Anabranch.
 This release of 50,000ML/year was released over 100 days, until the flow had reached the end of the Anabranch, then was retained in 17 weir pools along the Anabranch stream.
 Anabranch landholders would then pump their stock and domestic requirements from these weir pools.